gotoplanb/discriminating-news-reading-behavior/dissertation.md

 ---

-To my wife Autumn and my daughters, Lucy and Tabitha, for the strength and support to persevere through late nights and endless edits
+To my wife Autumn and my daughters, Lucy and Tabitha, for the strength and support to persevere through late nights and endless edits.

 ---